 Columbia always has many talks, lectures, and events going on, including our Graduate Student Colloquium Series, University Seminars Program, and events of the Center for the Ancient Mediterranean.
 Visit our Events page for scheduled talks.

-The Classics Colloquium is usually held every second Tuesday at 4:10 in the afternoon at Hamilton 603.
-Talks are followed by a reception and a dinner for reserved guests.
-For more details, please refer to the Events calendar or contact co-organizers Elizabeth Heintges (email@example.com) or Barbara Vinck (firstname.lastname@example.org).
+The Classics Colloquium is typically held on six Friday afternoons each semester at 4:10pm in Hamilton 603.
+Talks are followed by a reception and a dinner for invited guests.
+For more details, please refer to the Events calendar or contact co-organizers Carina de Klerk (email@example.com) or Jesse James (firstname.lastname@example.org).